Under Construction

 Ernst Mach - Inertia

 Ernst Mach (b.1838 d.1916) is best known for Mach 1 - the speed of sound, and so on, but it is his explanation of inertia, and Sir Isaac Newton's bucket experiment that interests us here.
 This is where rotating a bucket of water has friction causing the water inside to spin, and then rise up the sides of the bucket, producing the question what is the cause of inertia ?
 The explanation matters because it tells us something fundamental about the Universe, as well as including a hint about Dark Matter shaping spiral galaxies.
 Ernst's explanation is that all the matter in the Universe acts gravitationally on all the other matter in the Universe, giving it all inertia, which is generally thought of being a reluctance to move.
-I should point out that Virtualism, as I have conceived it, has gravity as emergent precisely because of Mach's Principle, but that the resoning is reversed, i.e. that objects only move because of all the masses in the Universe - really it is more correct to say because of all the energy, but it is easier to think of objects with mass, or to put it another way, to say that mass emerges from energy.
+I should point out that Virtualism, as I have conceived it, has gravity as emergent precisely because of Mach's Principle, but that the reasoning is reversed, i.e. that objects only move because of all the masses in the Universe - really it is more correct to say because of all the energy, but it is easier to think of objects with mass, or to put it another way, to say that mass emerges from energy.
+Mach's Principle is exactly the thread that Barbour and Verlinde pick up on in our own time.

 Albert Einstein - Relativity